Pucklechurch: Recreation Ground

 This is the main public open space, which may once have been a Saxon fortified enclosed area.
 The field was called "The Burrell" on the tithe map of 1843 and this name may be derived from the Saxon word 'burh'.
 The field is used by Pucklechurch Cricket Club as well as Pucklechurch Sports AFC and Pucklechurch Sports Ladies FC.
 Many events are hosted on it throughout the year, including "Pucklechurch Revel" day.

 Education

 By 1718 the village was endowed with a school for the education of 10 poor boys and 10 poor girls of the Parish, this being due to the charity of the Vicar the Revd.
 Henry Berrow, who was the first of several benefactors of Pucklechurch.

 Pucklechurch CE VC Primary School provides primary education.
-The nearest secondary school provision is over 3 miles away at Mangotsfield School Specialist College in Engineering and Science.
+The nearest secondary school provision is over 3 mi away at Mangotsfield School Specialist College in Engineering and Science.